gardenlinux/gardenlinux/docs/architecture/decisions/0018-revert-0003-builder-updates-dependabot.md

 ## Context

-In ADR [3 Update the Builder using Dependabot](./0003-builder-updates-dependabot.md), we added an indirection to the Garden Linux builder with the intention to allow keeping it updated using Dependabot.
+In ADR [3 Update the Builder using Dependabot](./0003-builder-updates-dependabot.md), we added an indirection to the Garden Linux Builder using a `Dockerfile`.
+The intention was to allow keeping the Builder updated using Dependabot.

-For various reasons, this has not worked as intended, but introduced additional complexity, which was a problem when working on release branches of Garden Linux.
+For various reasons, this workflow was not as useful as anticipated, and the additional complexity turned out to be a problem.
+This was a problem mostly when working on release branches of Garden Linux.

 ## Decision